site2site/site2site.github.io/research/think-tank-history.md

 ## Site to Site

-### Our course, Site to Site, has decided to work as an office.

->	"Architecture is a collaborative art, perhaps the most collaborative of all.
-No architect is ever alone.
-No studio is ever isolated."
-	__-Mark Wigley, "The Open-Sourced Architect"__

-### We are using the most widely used platform for open source, Github, to structure collaboration within the class and with others outside.
+### Our course, Site to Site, has decided to work as an office by using the most widely used platform for open source, Github, to structure collaboration within the class and with others outside.

 ![Rick Waldron workshop](https://raw.github.com/site2site/site2site.github.io/master/images/research/thinktankhistory/rick_workshop.jpg)